gitcd-io/gitcd/README.md

 **gitcd** is a little helper for continous integration workflows using git as scm.

 ## Installation
-Since gitcd is using python3 by default, you better upgrade Run the following command to install prerequisites:
+Since gitcd is using python3 by default, you better upgrade.

+Run the following command to install prerequisites:

 ```console